gu-fan/riv.vim/README.rst

 :File_:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
            Maybe a sphinx doc ref as well.
 :Documents_: Document part: options / commands.
+:Documents_: Sreencast and screenshot of intro.
 :Documents_: Seperate instruction and intro. help use instruction.rst
+:Documents_: Add Specification/Intro of reStructuredText.
 :Publish_: An option to enable highlighting todo items.
 :Helpers_: An option Helper and option cache.
            Let people use it even without touching ``.vimrc`` .
 :Scratch_: Show Scratch sign in Calendar.
-:Publish_: Support the reStructuredText document not in a project.
 :Helpers_: A command helper?
-:Links_:   Link tags?
+:Links_:   Link tags infile ?
 :Todos_:   Todo item priorities?
 :Table_:   Support simple table format?
 :Table_:   Support column span?
 :Table_:   A vim table parser for compatible?
 :Table_:   A shortcut or command to create table with row * col.
 :Sections_: Adjust section level.
 :Sections_: Shortcut to add sections like the content directive?
-:Folding_: A buf parser write in python?
+:Folding_: A buf parser write in python for performance?

-.. _Documents:
+.. _Documents: `Riv Instruction`_

 ----